Hardware vs. Software Encoders for Live Streaming: Your Options Explained [2025 Update]

 Software Encoder Takeaways

 OBS Studio is one of the most popular options, particularly if you are looking for a free software encoder.
 OBS offers encoding software for game recording and live streaming.
-It supports mixing between multiple sources and is accessible for new broadcasters.
+It supports mixing between multiple sources and is accessible to new broadcasters.

 Telestream’s Wirecast is one of the best paid professional-grade software encoders on the market.
 In addition, Wirecast offers some great sports features to enhance any live sports broadcast.
 For example, you can insert scoreboards, live replays, and even real-time scoreboards with Wirecast encoding software.

-Here’s a breakdown of some of the features, pros, and cons, prices and best case uses for these three hardware encoders.
+There are three popular hardware encoding brands that are worth noting in 2025.
+These include Tricaster, TeraDek, and Niagara.
+Here’s a breakdown of some of the features, pros, and cons, prices, and best use cases for these three hardware encoders.

 1. TriCaster